MicrosoftDocs/VBA-Docs/api/Excel.ColorScale.SetLastPriority.md

 ## Remarks

 The actual value of the priority will be equal to the total number of conditional formatting rules on the worksheet.
-When you have multiple conditional formatting rules in a worksheet, this method will cause the priority of rules that had a priority value greater than this rule to be decreased by one.
+When you have multiple conditional formatting rules on a worksheet, this method will cause the priority of rules that had a priority value greater than this rule to be decreased by one.

 > [!NOTE]
 > Priority levels for conditional formatting rules are applied on a worksheet-level basis.